strawberry image

 Biology

 Most species have complex life cycles where they alternate between generations of parthenogenic ("self-cloning") females that give birth to live young, and generations of winged males and females that reproduce sexually.
-Immature aphids, called nymphs, can go from birth to adulthood in less than two weeks so populations have the potential to increase rapidly.
+Immature aphids, called nymphs, are wingless and can go from birth to adulthood in less than two weeks so populations have the potential to increase rapidly.
 Fortunately, a wide variety of natural enemies eat aphids, so damaging infestations are very rarely an issue in North Carolina strawberries.

 Chaetosiphon minor